JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_build_features.md

 ## selfUpdateCheck
 {#selfUpdateCheck}

-Checks whether the currently used Gradle IntelliJ Plugin is outdated and if a new release is available.
+Checks whether the currently used IntelliJ Platform Gradle Plugin is outdated and if a new release is available.
 The plugin performs an update check on every run asking the GitHub Releases page for the redirection URL to the latest version with `HEAD` HTTP request: [](https://github.com/jetbrains/gradle-intellij-plugin/releases/latest).